Teriyaki Glazed Salmon Fillets

 Flavor Structure Explained

-- Sweet-salty glaze (soy sauce and sugar forming the dominant layer)
+- Sweet savory glaze (soy sauce and brown sugar)

 Common Mistakes to Avoid